-As a founding member of CIFOR, APHL works to identify barriers to rapid, accurate detection and investigation of foodborne disease outbreaks.
-APHL also proposes projects to address these barriers, notably those that impede laboratory response to foodborne illness.
+As a founding member of CIFOR, APHL provides a laboratory perspective within the Council as it works to identify barriers to rapid, accurate detection and investigation of foodborne disease outbreaks.
+APHL proposes projects to address these barriers, notably those that impede laboratory response to foodborne illness.

 Enhance collaboration among stakeholders